- Instructions for Form 1120-REIT - Introductory Material

 Return of U.S. Persons With Respect To Certain Foreign Partnerships.
 A REIT may have to file Form 8865 if it:

-Controlled a foreign partnership (i.e., owned more than a 50% direct or indirect interest in the partnership).
+Controlled a foreign partnership (that is, owned more than a 50% direct or indirect interest in the partnership).

 Owned at least a 10% direct or indirect interest in a foreign partnership while U.S. persons controlled that partnership.